-Her charity has supported projects including a neonatal intensive care ward in Kiwoko, Uganda, and helped 136 Nepalese children who'd faced being sold for prostitution and child labor.
+Her charity, formerly known as the Isis Foundation, has supported projects including a neonatal intensive care ward in Kiwoko, Uganda, and helped 136 Nepalese children who'd faced being sold for prostitution and child labor.
 Adara is also taking part in relief efforts for people affected by the deadly earthquakes in Nepal last month and in April.